hofstadter-io/cuetorials.com/content/deep-dives/closedness.md

 ### Closedness with pattern constraints

-Pattern constraints define a set of fields.
+Pattern constraints define a set of values.
 So while `d & #D` is closed, it can still have an infinite number of labels defined.

 {{< codePane file="code/overview/closedness/pattern-constraints.html" title="pattern-constraints.cue" play="true">}}